 - Stick blender for saponification

 Note- If you want machines and raw material then Click Here

 Waste Disposal of Soap Industry

 Especially in the manufacturing of soaps/ detergent bar, a great amount of industrial waste faces an issue of safe disposal.
 These wastes pose a lot of health hazards to the surrounding ecosystem and also contribute to a high level of pollution.

-A Proper arrangement should be made for disposal of solid waste as well as liquid waste.
+A Proper arrangement should be made for the disposal of solid waste as well as liquid waste.
 All bio-medical waste shall be destroyed as per the provisions of the Bio-Medical Waste Rule, 1996.
-Apart from it provision should be made for proper and safe storage of waste material waiting for disposal.
+Apart from it, provision should be made for the proper and safe storage of waste material waiting for disposal.